-Heidi Skolnik, Sports Medicine, answered
+Heidi Skolnik, MS, Sports Medicine, answered

 Food is meant to be enjoyed; but the types of foods you splurge on, how you prepare it and the amount you eat should all fall in line with your diet and nutrition goals.
 Watch as nutritionist Heidi Skolnik discusses the keys to successful splurging.

 F. Michael Gloth, III, Geriatric Medicine, answeredPick specific days during which you are allowed to spoil yourself a little bit by eating unhealthy food.
 It's best if you have a good workout on the days you allow yourself a planned indulgence.
 On those days, go for the chocolate-peanut butter ice cream or the blueberry pie.
 Even then, plan ahead and splurge in a controlled fashion -- have a slice, not the whole pie!
 You'll often find that a smaller portion will satisfy your craving and only do half the damage.

 Savor each morsel -- really experience the indulgence.
 If it isn't as delicious as you expected, remind yourself of this the next time you're tempted.
 As we grow older, our tastes and desires change.
 You might only desire your favorite sweet from childhood because of its link to another time, but now you no longer experience the same pleasure it once gave you.
 This is one reason why it seems as if no one can duplicate some of the delicacies you remember from your childhood.
 Don't worry; there will be many other pleasant experiences to add to those distant memories!